 2. People learn differently – While some psychologists claim that they do not have empirical evidence for different learning styles, the fact that people learn in diverse ways and at different speeds is obvious to even the least experienced teacher.
 Yet, we continue to design training and education as if one “size” (combination of methods, sources, etc.) meets everyone’s needs.

 3. Phenomenon of overjustification – People are often demotivated by the extrinsic incentives we provide and, in many instances, would have been happier doing it for the simple enjoyment of the task (intrinsic motivation).
 But this isn’t the only thing that is wrong with our current approaches to incentives.
 Unfortunately, our current incentives often actually reduce performance – the opposite of the desired result.
 We have known this for a while, but management continues to ignore the empirical evidence.
 According to Dan Pink, the key to motivation for many contemporary jobs is not extrinsic financial rewards but rather intrinsic rewards and incentives around three key concepts: autonomy, mastery, and purpose.
 If you get nothing else from this post, watch Dan Pink’s TED talk “The Puzzle of Motivation.”
 And then use it to influence the design of incentives in your organization.

 Stakeholders are humans too!

 The trick is to design organizations with just enough of the proper structure and incentives and no more.
 Managers want to manage.
 Otherwise, they feel like they are not doing their job.
-Maybe it is time to get rid of management as traditionally practiced and make managers designers of systems that have the proper structure, features, and functions to facilitate stakeholder engagement and performance.
+Maybe it is time to eliminate management as traditionally practiced and make managers designers of systems with the proper structure, features, and functions to facilitate stakeholder engagement and performance.

 Deming, W. E. (1994).
 The new economics: For industry, government, education (2nd ed.).
 Cambridge, MA: Massachusetts Institute of Technology Center for Advanced Engineering Study (MIT CAES).